fchoi0505/MechaCar_Statistical_Analysis/README.md

 ## Purpose:

-Using data analytics,  reviewed MechaCar production data to provide insights to the manufacturing team.
+Using data analytics and r programming,  reviewed MechaCar production data to provide insights to the manufacturing team.
 The following data analytics were performed with analysis results detailed for each topic:

 -- Multiple linear regression analysis to identify which vairables in the dataset predict the MPG (miles per gallon) of MechaCar prototypes.